MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 | `navigator.language` API (and similar) | Allow a Website to display the right language and regional formatting for user input and other content produced locally. |

 ## The Sharing setting
-Customers have three settings on Microsoft Edge to select the level of information their browser will share about their regions:
+Users have three options on Microsoft Edge to select the level of information their browser will share about their regions:

 * Never
 * Limited (default)